privet-kitty/dufy/README.md

 # Install

-The easiest way to install Dufy is to use quicklisp.
+The easiest way to install dufy is to use quicklisp.
 The following is an example of the installation on SBCL:

     > cd ~/quicklisp/local-projects
     > git clone git@github.com:privet-kitty/dufy.git